Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

         - restartGame on line 233
     - These two are onClick functions in the game, playPause to make it possible to play and pause the background music and the restartGame to make it possible to reload the page when the player click on the replay icon.
-These cannot be remove since it will break these functions and therefor they must remain in the code.
+These cannot be removed since it will break these functions and therefor they must remain in the code.

 ## Manual testing
 All manual tests were done in the following browsers: